demidenm/PyReliMRI/docs/introduction.rst

      - Inputs
      - Purpose

+   * - icc
+     - sumsq_total, sumsq, sumsq_btwn, icc_confint, sumsq_icc
+     - **REQUIRED:** Panda long dataframe with a subject variable (sub_var), session variable (sess_var), the scores (value_var) and the icc type (icc_type; default = 'icc_3', options include: 'icc_3', 'icc_2', 'icc_1')
+     - Calculates different components used in calculating the ICC estimate (e.g., ICC([1]), ICC([2,1]), or ICC([3,1])), 95% lowerbound and 95% upperbound for ICC, between subject variance, within-subject variance, and in case of ICC(2,1) between measure variance.
+If NaN/missing values, uses mean replacement on all NaN/missing column values.

    * - brain_icc
      - voxelwise_icc
      - **REQUIRED:** list of session 1, session 2, etc, paths to 3D NifTi images, path to 3D NifTi brain mask **OPTIONAL:** ICC type (icc_type; default = 'icc_3', options include: 'icc_3', 'icc_2', 'icc_1')
-     - Calculates and returns a dictionary with intraclass correlation (e.g., ICC(1), ICC(2,1), or ICC(3,1) for 3D volumes across 1+ sessions, reflecting the ICC estimate, the 95% lowerbound for ICC estimate, 95% upperbound for ICC estimate, mean squared error between subjects, mean squared error within subjects).
+     - Calculates and returns a dictionary with intraclass correlation (e.g., ICC(1), ICC(2,1), or ICC(3,1) for 3D volumes across 1+ sessions, reflecting the ICC estimate, the 95% lowerbound for ICC estimate, 95% upperbound for ICC estimate, and associated three variance components).
 Ensure that your mask contains all voxels for subjects.
 If voxels are NaN or zero for some subjects, NaN mean-based replacement is used and/or zeros are treated as true observed zeros.
      - roi_icc
      - **REQUIRED:** list of session 1, session 2, etc, paths to 3D NifTi images, path to 3D NifTi brain mask.
 Type of atlas (type_atlas) and directory to save atlas to (atlas_dir).
 Atlas specific requirements (see Nilearn's datasets) accepted via kwargs which are option variable names and values.
        **OPTIONAL:** ICC type (icc_type; default = 'icc_3', options include: 'icc_3', 'icc_2', 'icc_1')
-     - Calculates and returns a dictionary with intraclass correlation (e.g., ICC(1), ICC(2,1), or ICC(3,1) for 3D volumes across 1+ sessions, reflecting the ICC estimate, the 95% lowerbound for ICC estimate, 95% upperbound for ICC estimate, mean squared error between subjects, mean squared error within subjects).
+     - Calculates and returns a dictionary with intraclass correlation (e.g., ICC(1), ICC(2,1), or ICC(3,1) for 3D volumes across 1+ sessions, reflecting the ICC estimate, the 95% lowerbound for ICC estimate, 95% upperbound for ICC estimate and three variance components.
 Ensure that your mask contains all voxels for subjects.
 If voxels are NaN or zero for some subjects, NaN mean-based replacement is used and/or zeros are treated as true observed zeros.

-   * - icc
+   * - conn_icc.py
-     - sumsq_total, sumsq, sumsq_btwn, icc_confint, sumsq_icc
-     - **REQUIRED:** Panda long dataframe with a subject variable (sub_var), session variable (sess_var), the scores (value_var) and the icc type (icc_type; default = 'icc_3', options include: 'icc_3', 'icc_2', 'icc_1')
-     - Calculates different components used in calculating the ICC estimate (e.g., ICC([1]), ICC([2,1]), or ICC([3,1])), 95% lowerbound and 95% upperbound for ICC, mean between subject variance, and mean within-subject variance.
-If NaN/missing values, uses mean replacement on all NaN/missing column values.
+     - conn_ivv
+     - **REQUIRED:**
+     - Calculates and returns....

    * - similarity
      - image_similarity, pairwise_similarity